o-lim/bam/README.md

   test_args [list of strings] (optional)
       Flags or options to use for unit test execution.

-  test_console [boolean] (optional)
-      Run unit test in the console pool.
-Targets marked "test_console = true" will have their tests run in the built-in ninja "console" pool.
-They will have access to real stdin and stdout.
-Only one console pool target can run at any one time in Ninja.

   test_deps [list of string] (optional)
       A list of target labels specifying dependencies that are only required in order to build the test executable.
 Test dependencies are not propagated